SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 11. **First Aid Committee**: headed by a well-qualified doctor, this committee provides first aid to injured or affected athlete/sportspersons immediately.
 This committee makes all necessary arrangements to be ready all time during the event.
 12. **Finance Committee**: prepares budget and maintains the account of income and expenditure.

+# Pre, During and Post Tournament Responsibilities of Committees
+Frequency of sports events are increasing and it is the responsibility of officials to make it unique.
+Therefore, for smooth conduct, it is important for officials to know the pre, during and post game duties.

+## Pre-Tournament Responsibilities
+1. To prepare budget for the event with the authority.
+2. To prepare the schedule of the event, i.e., dates and venue of the tournament.
+3. To prepare sports ground/track/courts, sports equipment.
+4. To form various committees for organizing the event.
+5. Send information to various teams about dates and venues of the event.
+6. Make necessary arrangement regarding boarding and lodging of sportspersons and officials.
+7. Arrange prizes and certificates for winners.
+8. Send entry forms to various institutions early and receive them on time for timely prepararation of fixtures.

+## During Tournament Responsibilities
+1. Ensure proper arrangement during inauguration of sports tournament.
+2. Check that the sports ground/fiedl/court and realted sports equipment are in order.
+3. Ensure that the sports event is being organized as per schedule.
+4. Check the arrangement of refreshments to players and officials.
+5. Make necessary announcement regarding the progress of the tournament.
+6. Prepare proper scoresheet for record.
+7. Provide and update information to electonic and print media.
+8. Maintain proper discipline.

+## Post Tournament Responsibilities
+1. Give away prizes and certificates to winners.
+2. Provide detailed results and other necessary information to the media.
+3. Provide security refunds to the departing teams.
+4. Collect all records/files related to the event.
+5. Make the payments to officials and other concerned persons.
+6. Prepare reports related to expenditure of the event.
+7. Present mementos to chief guest, guest of honor, etc.

+# Procedure to draw Fixtures: Knock-out (Bye and Seeding) and League (Cyclic, Staircase and Tabular)
+## Knock-out Tournament
+- Essential points for Knock-out Tournament
+    1. Total number of teams participating in the tournament.
+    2. Total number of byes.
+    3. Number of teams in each half or quarter.
+    4. Number of byes to be given in each half or quarter.
+    5. Total number of rounds.
+    6. Total number of matches.

+### Method of Preparing Fixture
+- Finding number of byes:
+    1. Get the nearest exponent of 2 greater than the total number of teams.
+    2. Subtract the total number of teams from the exponent of 2.
+    3. The resulting number will the number of byes.

+<div style="page-break-after: always"></div>

+- If the total number of teams can't be divided equally,
+    - **Teams in upper half**: $\frac{\text{Total number of teams} + 1}{2}$
+    - **Teams in lower half**: $\frac{\text{Total number of teams} - 1}{2}$

+<div style="page-break-after: always"></div>

+- **Total number of matches**: $\text{Total number of teams} - 1$
+- **Number of rounds**:
+    1. If number of teams is exponent of 2, it is the number of 2 present in LCM of the number of teams.
+    2. If number of teams isn't an exponent of 2, the number of rounds will be the next larger LCM of the exponent of 2

+<div style="page-break-after: always"></div>

+- **Number of byes in upper half**: $\frac{NB-1}{2}$
+- **Number of byes in lower half**: $\frac{NB+1}{2}$

+### Method of Fixing Byes
+1. First bye is given to first team of lower half.
+2. Second bye is given to the last team of lower half.
+3. Third bye is give to the first team of upper half.
+4. Fourth bye is given to the last team of upper half.
+5. For next byes, repeat in the same order.

+### Number of Teams in Each Quarter
+If the number of teams is large, then they are divided into quarters.
+The following steps are taken to divide them,

+1. 4 Quarters are drawn.
+2. Teams are divided equally into 4 quarters with equal number of teams.
+3. If remaining team is 1, then it is put to the first quarter.
+4. If remaining teams is 2, then they are put into quarter I and III respectively.
+5. If remaining teams is 3, then they are put to quarters I, II, and III respectively.

+## Definitions
+1. **Bye**: it is special privilege given to a team in the initial rounds because of which it gets exempted from playing in the first round and directly enters the second round.
+2. **Tournament**: a competition involving many competitors in a single sport.
+3. **Fixture**: defined as schedule of teams taking part in the tournament and the methods of deciding the course of competition.
+4. **Seeding**: given to specific teams or those teams which are winner/runner up team of last year's tournaments.
+These teams are placed in such a manner that they don't meet another stronger team in the first round.
+If a bye is not given to them, then it will have to participate in the first round.
+5. **Special seeding**: in this seeding, the special players are brought straight away to quarterfinals or semifinals.
+6. **Planning**: it is an intellectual process of deciding in advance what is to be done, who is to do it, how it is to be done and when it is to be done?